Skip to content

 After accepting Dr Feldenkrais’ invitation, I travelled to Tel Aviv, Israel, where I stayed with his sister’s family and participated “real judo” lectures, known as Junomichi.

-Our interactions broadened my perspective on movement, extending my understanding beyond mere physicality to a more profound grasp of its underlying principles.
+Our interactions extended my understanding beyond mere physicality to a more profound grasp of its underlying principles.

 It was during these sessions that the importance of Hara movement in walking, balance, and overall health was revealed to me.